Graduate School Presidential Dissertation Fellowship in the Arts, Humanities, Social Sciences, and Social Professions

 - Be in a tuition-based program; students in fee-based programs are not eligible.

 - Not have received another dissertation award from the Graduate School (e.g., Gatzert, GO-MAP)

-Nominations are due no later than 12 noon, Friday, March 31, 2017.
+Nominations are due to the nomination site no later than 12 noon, Friday, April 6, 2018.
 No late materials will be accepted; nominations will not be considered unless they are complete and submitted by the deadline.

 Departments can nominate no more than two students.